 Fish are exposed to bacteria, viruses, and parasites more often than owners realize.
 A fish with a strong immune system will rarely get sick even when exposed to pathogens.
 On the other hand, a fish that becomes ill usually has been stressed by poor water conditions and/or improper diet.

-Even those fish that do not fall prey to disease may be affected in other ways.
-Elevated nitrates are known to impact the growth of fish, as well as their ability to reproduce.
-Young fish are particularly sensitive to poor water conditions.
-The best thing you can do to keep your fish healthy is to change the water regularly to maintain proper water chemistry.
+Even those fish that do not succumb to disease may be affected in other ways.
+Elevated nitrate levels are known to impact the growth of fish, as well as their ability to reproduce.
+Young fish are particularly sensitive to poor water quality.
+The best thing you can do to keep your fish healthy is to change part of the water regularly to maintain proper water chemistry.
 The regular partial water changes prevent the slow but drastic shift in pH, alkalinity, nitrate, and other parameters that affect the health of the fish.

 How to Start Doing Water Changes

 If you haven't changed your water for months, or possibly years, it is not wise to make a sudden massive change.
 However, you still should start changing the water regularly.
-Start small, changing less than 5 percent of the total water volume.
-Wait a week, and perform another similarly small water change.
-Continue this process for several months, each time increasing the percentage of water changed slightly.
+Start small, changing 10 percent of the total water volume.
+Wait a week, then perform another similarly small water change.
+Continue this process for several months, each time increasing the percentage of water changed.
 This will subject your fish to a slow change in water chemistry, which they can adapt to without harm.
 Ideally, once you have performed those water changes, a 25% water change every 2-4 weeks will maintain good water quality in your aquarium.